ahung/EvernoteClone/README.md

 * Drag/Drop Notes onto Notebooks to Move Them
 * Deleting of Notebooks/Notes with Confirmation Modal
 * Creation, Renaming, Deletion of Tags
-* Add/Remove Tags from Notes
+* Add/Remove Tags from Notes (Optionally, add tags via drag and drop)
 * View List of Notes with a Specific Tag

 ## Features Not Yet Implemented